caiomajdalani/Protractor---QANinja/README.md

 ## Usage

-Too run tests in terminal, type:
+Too run tests in terminal (for chrome browser), type:

 ---